-Urban Wildlife Research Project has made education a focus of their mission.
+Urban Wildlife Research Project has made education a focus of its mission.
 Their goal is to share the knowledge they’ve gained about the wild, to instill a greater sense of responsibility in the current and upcoming generations, so the wildlife diversity of Silicon Valley may persist with time.

 Presentations and Guided Hikes

-UWRP offers engaging multimedia presentations for your personal, corporate or non-profit organization.
+UWRP offers engaging multimedia presentations for your personal, corporate, or non-profit organization.
 UWRP has presented at Google, Facebook, Sierra Club, and Santa Clara Valley Audubon Society among others.
 Schedule your presentation by filling out the contact form on our Contact/Bio page.
 Locations of presentations and hikes are flexible and will be arranged once we’re contacted.
 Choose from the following topics for your presentation:

 – A Year With the Urban Gray fox – Presented by Bill Leikam, the Fox Guy